ava-labs/avalanche-docs/docs/reference/avalanchego/p-chain/api.md

     controlKeys: []string,
     threshold: string,
     locktime: string,
-    subnetTransformationTxID: string // optional, if it's a permissionless subnet }
+    subnetTransformationTxID: string
+}
 ```

-- `subnetID` is the ID of the subnet to retrieve information about
+- `subnetID` is the ID of the Subnet to get information about.
-  Subnets.
-Multiple IDs can be included
-- `isPermissioned` shows whether it is permissioned or not
+- `isPermissioned` indicates if the Subnet is permissioned or not.
-- `controlKeys` is the subnet auth information for a permissioned subnet
-- `threshold` signatures from addresses in `controlKeys` are needed to add a validator to the
+- for permissioned Subnets, `threshold` signatures from addresses in `controlKeys` are needed
-  Subnet.
-If the Subnet is a PoS Subnet, then `threshold` will be `0` and `controlKeys` will be
-  empty.
-- `locktime`
+  to add a validator to the Subnet.
+- for permissioned Subnets, operations on it will be rejected while `locktime` is in the past
+  regarding current time.
-- `subnetTransformationTxID` is the subnet transformation tx ID for a permissionless subnet
+- for permissionless Subnets, `subnetTransformationTxID` is the ID of the transaction that
+  created the permissionless setup.

 See [here](/nodes/validate/add-a-validator.md) for information on adding a validator to a
 Subnet.